 add up to about 150,000.
 Also commonly referred to as the Loita plains herds, they spend most of the season northeast of the Mara.
 When it gets dry, they pour into the interior of the Mara in search of greener pastures.

 The migrating herds spend roughly 3 to 31/2 months in the Mara crossing through Sand River, which is a tributary of the Mara along the boundary of Kenya and Tanzania.
 They trek westwards and cross the Mara river and sometimes the Talek river.
 Usually, around this time heavy rains on the Mau Escarpment (origin of Mara River) fill the Mara river to the brim.

 This is a good time to watch the trunk-looking Crocodiles, while they await the forthcoming feast.

 Finally, the gnus (wildebeests) venture into the river.
-This gregarious coordinated behavior of the herds, usually teamed with zebras, creates an unimaginable scene.
+This gregarious coordinated behavior of the herds usually teamed with zebras, creates an incredible scene.
 Just what the cameras have been waiting for.